sients/home-assistant-viomi-vacuum-v8/README.md

-# Home assistant support for Viomi Vacuum V8 (STYJ02YM)
+# Home Assistant support for Viomi Vacuum V8 (STYJ02YM)

 This is for Viomi Vacuum V8 (STYJ02YM) (apparently EU version) with 3.5.3_0017 firmware.